The Advanced Content Marketing Principles Basic Guides Won't Tell You

 The outcome: It’s cleaner, easier to read, and tells the target audience (in this case, sales managers) exactly what to do (i.e. learn from data and automate repeatable tasks).

-Rather than a solution that reads like half-baked advice, active voice injects confidence into your statements and allows you to connect on that key personal level.
+Rather than a solution that reads like half-baked advice, active voice empowers the reader to take matters into their own hands.

 Trim the fat to get to the point